signalogic/SigSRF_SDK/paTest_readme.md

 Performing "recognition" based on frequency domain data is not a new approach, having been well-established as the primary basis for human vision and speech recognition.
 For speech, the waveform displays below give an example.

+&nbsp;<br/>

 ![Image](https://github.com/signalogic/SigSRF_SDK/blob/master/images/spectrograph1.gif?raw=true "2-D spectrograph display of speech ime series data")

+&nbsp;<br/>

-In the above diagram, the upper display shows time series data (in yellow), and the lower display shows its corresponding freuqency domain data as a "2-D spectrograph", with frequency on the y-axis, time on the x-axis, and amplitude as color coded.
+In the above waveform displays, the upper display shows time series data (in yellow), and the lower display shows the equivalent frequency domain data as a "2-D spectrograph", with frequency on the y-axis, time on the x-axis, and amplitude as color coded.

 The spectrograph display is actually a series of images, each representing about 20 msec of time series data.
 For speech, 20 msec is the natural "framesize" of the underlying time series data produced by a human vocal tract.
 For predictive analytics measurement, the natural framesize will vary depending on the specific system under test (SUT) and the nature of the data processed by the system.
 In the case study being used for this demo, the natural framesize is about 100 usec.